academy

 Course Syllabus

-• Part 1: AI, Brains and Free Energy
+• Part 1: The brain and AI

 How does the brain compute?
 How can we apply the brain's biological tips and tricks to streamline AI?